MHC-Datathon/TJ-Team/README.md

 Violations heatmap after the implementation of congestion pricing policy
 ![violations_after_cbd(violations_after_cbd.png)

-In the violation occurrences heatmaps, there is a stark difference between the before and after of the congestion pricing policy.
+In the violation occurrences heatmaps, there is a slight difference between the before and after of the congestion pricing policy.
 In the before, we notice concentrated areas in lower Manhattan and the Bronx.
-However, in the after, we noticed how the blue violations region gets spread out more evenly and is far less concentrated through the city.
+However, in the after, we noticed how the blue violations region less slightly less widespread through the city.

 Repeat exempt violators before the implementation of ace
 ![repeat_exempt_before_ace](repeat_exempt_violators_before_ace.png)